mfincker/Mega-Map/docs/replicating-the-site.md

 # Replicating the NC COVID Support project

+Created by the Bay Area Mega Map team

-Created by [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)
+Pieces of this code has been adapted from [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)

 ## Introduction

-Thank you for your interest in replicating the NC COVID Support project to enable you to create a new site for your own state / area.
+Thank you for your interest in replicating the Bay Area Mega Map Support project to enable you to create a new site for your own state / area.

 ## Code of conduct